-Service How to access Who can get it OHP guidelines and certain requirements must be met to receive services.
-Hearing services These services include things to test hearing or help you hear better, like audiology and hearing aids.
+Service How to access Who can get it Hearing services These services include things to test hearing or help you hear better, like audiology and hearing aids.
 Members 21 years and older who meet criteria are limited to one hearing aid every five years (two may be authorized if certain criteria are met).
 Members under 21 years old who meet criteria are allowed two hearing aids every three years, or as medically necessary.
 Preapproval needed All members Home health services These services are provided in your home, often during an illness or after an injury.
 Examples include things like physical therapy and occupational therapy.
 Limits are based on OHP guidelines.
 Call Customer Service for details.
-Preapproval needed All members Immunizations and travel vaccines Vaccines to help keep you healthy - like yearly flu or COVID shots - or that you might need before you travel.
-No limit for vaccines recommended by the CDC.
-No referral or preapproval All members Inpatient hospital services Care you get when you stay in the hospital.
+Preapproval needed All members Immunizations and travel vaccines Vaccines to help keep you healthy - like yearly flu or COVID shots - or that you No referral All members

+Service How to access Who can get it might need before you travel.
+No limit for vaccines recommended by the CDC. or preapproval Inpatient hospital services Care you get when you stay in the hospital.
 Number of days based on your health plan's approval.
 Examples of why someone might need inpatient care include broken bones, severe burns, and some chronic disease treatment.
 Approval is based on whether the service needed is covered or medically necessary/appropriate.
 Preapproval needed All members Interpreter services Having someone at your appointments, on health care calls, or for other health care-related needs who can interpret in the language of your choice.
 No limit.
-No referral or preapproval All members Maternity services Examples of maternity care include prenatal visits with your provider, newborn care (first 28 days after birth), birth and No referral or preapproval Pregnant members
+Maternity services No referral or preapproval All members Examples of maternity care include prenatal visits with your provider, newborn care (first 28 days after birth), No referral or preapproval Pregnant members